-As with many careers in healthcare, nursing is one of the most rewarding professions you can consider.
-Not only is there a huge amount of job satisfaction to be found in caring for people who desperately need your help, but there is a healthy financial incentive, too.
-In fact, registered nurses can attract a high salary in many countries around the world, with some willing to pay more than others.
+Like many careers in healthcare, nursing is one of the most rewarding jobs you can consider.
+Not only does caring for others offer a huge amount of satisfaction, it comes with a healthy financial incentive, too.
+In fact, registered nurses attract high salaries in many countries in the world, with some willing to pay more than others.

-The best part is that nurses are always in demand and can work almost anywhere.
-So, if you’ve got the skills and you're wondering where you should be a nurse, here are the countries that will pay you the most.
+The best part is that nurses are always in demand and can work anywhere.
+So, if you’ve got the skills and are toying with the idea of relocating, here are the countries with the highest nurse salaries worldwide.

 10. New Zealand

 New Zealand is already a hugely popular destination for English-speaking immigrants — especially in the healthcare sector, where doctors can also earn sizeable salaries.
 Known for its rugged landscapes, laid-back lifestyle and love of all things rugby, the country also operates a mixed public/private healthcare system that is regularly ranked as one of the best in the world.

 Salaries in New Zealand are generally impressive, reflecting the high quality of life there, and those who possess skills in key industries can do very well; the average take-home for nurses, for instance, is $37,168.